Public Inquiry into Anti-Alberta Energy Campaigns

-Public Inquiry into Anti-Alberta Energy Campaigns was a $3.5 million inquiry led by Steve Allan, commissioned on July 4, 2019, by newly elected Alberta Premier Jason Kenney and tasked with investigating foreign-funded efforts to undermine the oil and gas industry.
-Premier Kenney, whose United Conservative Party (UCP) had won a majority of seats in the 2019 Alberta general election, announced the creation of the Canadian Energy Centre (CEC), a Calgary-based $30 million 'war room' to "fight misinformation related to oil and gas", on the same day as the creation of the inquiry—to fulfill election campaign promises.
-The Public Inquiry into Anti-Alberta Energy Campaigns which would include interviews, research, and potentially, public hearings.
+Public Inquiry into Anti-Alberta Energy Campaigns was a $3.5-million inquiry led by Steve Allan, commissioned on July 4, 2019, by newly-elected Alberta Premier Jason Kenney and tasked with investigating foreign-funded efforts to undermine the oil and gas industry.

+Premier Kenney, whose United Conservative Party (UCP) had won a majority of seats in the 2019 Alberta general election, announced the creation of the Canadian Energy Centre (CEC), a Calgary-based, $30-million 'war room' to "fight misinformation related to oil and gas," on the same day as the creation of the inquiry—to fulfill election campaign promises.
+The Public Inquiry into Anti-Alberta Energy Campaigns would include interviews, research, and potentially, public hearings.

 On July 23, 2021, the Globe and Mail published an article covering a leaked draft of the Alberta Inquiry final report.
-They stated the inquiry had ultimately found there was “nothing improper about the environmental campaigns it was ostensibly investigating”.
-Nutritionist Vivian Krause reacted with shock and tried to distance herself from her own research, for which she was paid $40,000 CAD.
+They stated the inquiry had ultimately found there was “nothing improper about the environmental campaigns it was ostensibly investigating.”
+Nutritionist Vivian Krause reacted with shock and tried to distance herself from her own research, for which she was paid CA$40,000.

 In his final 657-page report—submitted to the Energy Minister on July 30, 2021, and was released to the public on October 21, 2021—Commissioner Allan found that no individual or organization had done anything illegal in their anti-Alberta resource development activities, and that they had exercised their right to free speech.
 Of the $54.1-million devoted to those activities from 2003 to 2019, Allan could not find a direct correlation to the decreased investment in Alberta's oil and gas industries and the environmental activists.
 He acknowledged that "natural market forces...supply, demand, global geopolitics, weather and technology, plus countless other factors" had contributed to the dramatic decline in the global price of oil and in investments.